 In addition to being uncomfortable for your dog, fleas are also the leading cause of tapeworm, a parasite whose larvae is carried by fleas.
 Ticks can transmit Lyme disease, Rocky Mountain Spotted Fever, Ehrlichiosis, Anaplasmosis, and other serious conditions.
 (Read more about tick-borne diseases from the AKC Canine Health Foundation.)

 Dr. Andrea Tu of Park East Animal Hospital in New York City recommends regularly running a flea comb throughout your dog’s coat to check for fleas.
 Also, be on the watch for “flea dirt,” little black specks usually found on a dog’s belly or around the tail.
 Vacuuming the home and spraying flea and tick insecticides on shaded areas in the yard can also be useful in keeping any potential flea problems at bay.
 Some people prefer the more “natural” option of using nematodes, an organism that feeds on flea larvae, on their yards.
+Other popular yard pest control products use essential oils as a deterrent.

 How to Prevent Flea and Tick Infestations